 The Counseling Center offers a number of services to meet the mental health needs of all of our undergraduate students.
-All of our services are free.
-However, a referral to a specialist or outside therapist may require insurance and/or a copayment fee.
+All of our services are free and confidential.
+However, a referral to a specialist or outside therapist will require insurance and/or a copayment fee.

 We provide short-term counseling and crisis intervention to all undergraduate students.
 In general we offer 8-12 counseling sessions per student or roughly the equivalent of one semester.
 Emergency consultation is available from 3:00-4:00 pm Monday-Friday.

 The Counseling Center offers longer-term group counseling to students who are appropriate for a particular group.
 Group counseling allows students to connect with other students who share similar concerns and can provide additional support.
 In addition to insights offered by a therapist, students have the opportunity to learn from one another and share experiences in a safe and supportive environment.